ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 {: #set-up-rackware-rmm-p2v-migration}
 {: step}

 You can migrate the machines over one by one or do simultaneous migrations.
-If you are doing multiple, simultaneous migrations, download the CVS template from the RMM server and complete the appropriate fields.
+If you are doing multiple, simultaneous migrations, download the CSV template from the RMM server and complete the appropriate fields.

 1. Log in to the RMM server.
 2. Create a _Wave_ and define _Wave_ name.